DaisukeDaisuke/AwaitFormOptions/README.md

 * 🧹 Addressed PHP 8.4 deprecations.

+* 🔇 All child generators now silently ignore AwaitFormOptionsChildExceptions that are thrown and no longer crash the server.

 * ❌ The `neverRejects` parameter of the standalone functions `sendMenu` and `sendForm` has been removed for the same reasons described above.